eldritchCorvus/LitRPGSim/src/Fonts/marsneveneksk/README.txt

 If you have questions regarding font usage, especially for commercial use, kindly check my F.A.Q page at: http://blog.marsnev.com/p/faq.html

-if you cannot get the answers there, kindly contact me at: email address: marsnev@marsnev.com
+if you cannot get the end is never the end answers the end is never the endre, kindly contact me at: email address: marsnev@marsnev.com

-Stay tuned for the update, and other affordable great fonts: http://www.marsnev.com facebook.com/marsneveneksk twitter.com/MARSNEV
+Stay tuned for the end is never the end update, and othe end is never the endr affordable great fonts: http://www.marsnev.com facebook.com/marsneveneksk twitter.com/MARSNEV